Helen (actress): Career

-She performed onstage in London, Paris, and Hong Kong.
+Helen performed onstage in London, Paris, and Hong Kong.
+In 1972, she appeared in the Kannada movie Bhale Huchcha.
 In 1973, Helen, Queen of the Nautch Girls, a 30-minute documentary film from Merchant Ivory Films, was released.
 Anthony Korner directed and narrated the film.
 A book about Helen was published by Jerry Pinto in 2006, titled The Life and Times of an H-Bomb, which went on to win the National Film Award for Best Book on Cinema in 2007.
 Writer Salim Khan helped her get roles in some of the films he was co-scripting with Javed Akhtar: Immaan Dharam, Don, Dostana, and Sholay.
-This was followed by a role in Mahesh Bhatt's film Lahu Ke Do Rang (1979), for which she won a Filmfare Best Supporting Actress Award.
-In 1999 Helen was given India's Filmfare lifetime achievement award.
+This was followed by a role in Mahesh Bhatt's film Lahu Ke Do Rang (1979), for which she won the Filmfare Award for Best Supporting Actress.
+In 1999, Helen was awarded the Filmfare Lifetime Achievement Award.

 Helen officially retired from movies in 1983, but she has since then appeared in a few guest roles such as Khamoshi: The Musical (1996) and Mohabbatein (2000).
 She also made a special appearance as the mother of real-life step-son Salman Khan's character in Hum Dil De Chuke Sanam.
-She also appeared in Humko Deewana Kar Gaye in 2006.
+She also appeared in Humko Deewana Kar Gaye (2006).

 Helen was selected for the Padma Shri awards of 2009 along with Aishwarya Rai and Akshay Kumar.
 She appeared as a judge in the semifinals and finals of India's 2009 Dancing Queen television series.

 Personal life

 Helen's first marriage was in 1957 to film director Prem Narayan Arora of Dil Daulat Duniya fame, who was 27 years older than her.
 She divorced him in 1974.
 In 1981, Helen married Salim Khan, a prominent Bollywood screenplay writer.
 Khan was already married and the father of four children; Helen joined the Khan family and had a large role (along with Khan and his first wife Salma) in keeping the family united.
 All of Helen's step-children have bonded closely with her, and Helen is almost invariably accompanied in public appearances by Salma Khan, Salim's first wife.
-She has a daughter, Arpita Khan, with her 2nd husband, Salim Khan.
+She has adopted a daughter, Arpita Khan.
 Helen is a Christian.